epinio/docs/docs/howtos/customization/create_custom_service.md

     secret: oci-secret
 ```

 Epinio will look for the `oci-secret` in the namespace where Epinio is installed.
-This secret should contain a `username` and `password` fields that will be used to login into the registry or authenticate to the private repository:
+This secret has to contain `username` and `password` fields.
+Their values will be used to log into the registry or authenticate to the private repository:

 ```
 kubectl create secret generic -n epinio oci-secret --from-literal=username=myusername --from-literal=password=mypassword
 ```

-For example, to use the Github Container Registry a PAT with the `package:read/write` scopes is needed, and it can be used as the username and password.
+For example, to use the Github Container Registry a personal access token (`PAT`) with the `package:read/write` scopes is needed, and has to be used as both username and password.